leseaw/PrntrBoard/README.md

 Prntr Board V1
 ======================
-PrntrBoard is a 3D printer controller board designed to work with STM32 NUCLEO-64 F446 dev kits.
-The current version (V1) supports NUCLEO-64 series kits.
-The design is being developed on F446-RE kit.
+PrntrBoard is a 3D printer controller board designed to work as a shield to STM32 NUCLEO-64 F446 dev kit.

 ![Picture of Rev0 Kicad Rendering](Rev2_1.png)
 Some features of the board: